Jonathan India Player Props: Reds vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is fifth in MLB with a collective 9.4 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in the league.

-- The Astros have the first-ranked team ERA among all MLB pitching staffs (3.26).
+- The Astros' 3.24 team ERA ranks first among all MLB pitching staffs.

-- Astros pitchers combine to give up the eighth-fewest home runs in baseball (70 total, one per game).
+- Astros pitchers combine to give up the ninth-fewest home runs in baseball (71 total, one per game).

-- France gets the start for the Astros, his eighth of the season.
-He is 2-1 with a 3.54 ERA and 35 strikeouts in 40 2/3 innings pitched.
+- Bielak (3-3) takes the mound for the Astros in his eighth start of the season.
+He has a 4.01 ERA in 42 2/3 innings pitched, with 34 strikeouts.

-- The righty last appeared on Saturday against the Cleveland Guardians, when he tossed 6 2/3 innings, allowing three earned runs while giving up seven hits.
+- In his most recent time out on Sunday, the righty tossed five innings against the Cleveland Guardians, allowing five earned runs while surrendering nine hits.

-- In seven games this season, the 28-year-old has an ERA of 3.54, with 7.7 strikeouts per nine innings.
-Opponents are hitting .242 against him.
+- The 27-year-old has put up an ERA of 4.01, with 7.2 strikeouts per nine innings, in eight games this season.
+Opponents are hitting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.